bookofportals/lojban-rfcs/0100-generalized-imperatives.md

 current state of affairs Lojban makes a distinction that is far from universal among other languages.
 While it may be true in English that there is a distinction between the imperative and jussive moods, there is no reason to continue this distinction in Lojban.
-Unifying on the Esperanto model allows constructions from any of these languages to be translated into Lojban.
+Unifying on something akin to the Esperanto model allows constructions from any of these languages to be translated into Lojban.

 # Guide-level Explanation